Food packaging: Reduction of food packaging

-Reduced packaging and sustainable packaging are becoming more frequent.
+Reduced packaging and sustainable packaging are becoming more frequent, although excessive overpackaging is still common.
 The motivations can be government regulations, consumer pressure, retailer pressure, and cost control.
 Reduced packaging often saves packaging costs.

-In the UK, a Local Government Association survey produced by the British Market Research Bureau compared a range of outlets to buy 29 common food items, and found that small local retailers and market traders "produced less packaging and more that could be recycled than the larger supermarkets."
+In the UK, a Local Government Association survey produced by the British Market Research Bureau compared a range of outlets to buy 29 common food items, and found that small, local retailers and market traders "produced less packaging and more that could be recycled than the larger supermarkets."

-In the last decades, the growing demand from the consumers and governments for more sustainable and eco-friendly packaging design has driven the food industry to re-design and propose alternative packaging solutions.
+In the last decades, the growing demand from the consumers and governments for more sustainable and eco-friendly packaging design has driven the food industry to redesign and propose alternative packaging solutions.
 However, in designing a brand new packaging system, several variables need to be taken in consideration.
-An ideal packaging design should only use the right amount of the appropriate materials to provide the desired performance for a specific product.
-As shown in the optimum packaging design chart, the variety of situations in which product losses occur increases as the material weight or volume is decreased.
+As shown in the optimum packaging design chart, an ideal packaging design should only use the right amount of the appropriate materials to provide the desired performance for a specific product.

-Such trend will eventually reach a situation in which the loss outweighs the cost savings from using less packing material.
-Beyond that point, any packing reduction increases the overall quantity of waste in the system, rendering it a false benefit.
-The goal of the optimal packaging design is to identify a weight below which the package can no longer be sold since it does not satisfy the specifications, while considering the environmental impact connected to the materials selection.
+Food packaging is often necessary, or even essential, for protecting food, keeping it safe, and thus preventing substantial food losses.
+However, food packaging today is strongly associated with both environmental risks and health risks for consumers.
+To help packaging professionals address this challenge, a Responsible food packaging platform (FitNESS Food Packaging) was created in 2017 by 11 European partners, to provide both general and in-depth training courses on the design of responsible food packaging.
+Developed with funding from the European Union Erasmus+ programme, this platform includes learning to optimise many sometimes contradictory criteria across all aspects of food packaging, from its production and use, through to its reuse, recycling, and disposal.